 Trichomoniasis is unlikely to go away without treatment, which is why you’ll normally be prescribed antibiotics for it.
 Most people are treated with an antibiotic called metronidazole.

-Getting treatment for trichomoniasis is a good idea for a few reasons:
+Getting treated for trichomoniasis is a good idea to:

-- You could pass this on to anyone you have sex with
+- stop it being passed on to anyone you have sex with

-- If you’re pregnant, trichomoniasis makes some things more likely such as having your baby too early, a lower birth weight, and passing the infection to them
+- prevent complications during pregnancy, such as having your baby too early, having a baby with a lower birth weight, and passing the infection to them

 American Family Physician (2009).
 Tinidazole (Tindamax) for trichomoniasis and bacterial caginosis. [online] Available at: https://www.aafp.org/afp/2009/0115/p102.html [accessed 30th October 2018].